OfficiallySp/FeatherCord/README.md

-# WeightlessCord
+# FeatherCord

-WeightlessCord is a lightweight alternative to the Discord client and uses up to 25% less resources compared to the default desktop client
+FeatherCord is a lightweight alternative to the Discord client and uses up to 25% less resources compared to the default desktop client

 ![below are before and after screenshots of task manager resource usage](Compare.png)

-dont believe me... well take a look at what someone else said about WeightlessCord
+dont believe me... well take a look at what someone else said about FeatherCord
 ![another happy customer](happy.png)

-Weightlesscord is autoupdating and follows the canary branch by default. if you would rather have a more stable experiance, check out the Weightlesscord LTS branch, and its subset of releases
+Feathercord is autoupdating and follows the canary branch by default. if you would rather have a more stable experiance, check out the Feathercord LTS branch, and its subset of releases

 # Known Issues
 * Screen Sharing does not work (Limitation of discord webapp)